Resource Planning in Project Management

 Article Thumbnail

-Are you thinking that Project Planning is all about mapping tasks?
+Do you think that Project Planning is all about mapping tasks?
 If so, Project Planning denotes more than just mapping tasks.
-It also means making sure that you have the right team to actually complete the tasks.
+It also means ensuring you have the right team to complete the tasks.
 When you manage a project, you should have foresight.
-This foresight is essential to know the resources required and when are they required.
+This foresight is essential to know the resources required and when they are required.

-Also, you should have the organization navigate the schedules and commitments that lock them down.
-When talking about Project Management, Resource Planning play a crucial role.
+You should also have the organization navigate the schedules and commitments that lock them down.
+Resource Planning plays a crucial role in project management.

 Resource Planning – The Definition: